 Risk factors that affect our business and financial results are discussed in Part I, Item 1A "Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2022 ("Annual Report").
-There have been no material changes in our risk factors from those previously disclosed in our Annual Report.
+In light of the restatement of this Amended Form 10-Q, the Company has updated a risk factor relating to maintaining internal controls over financial reporting as listed below.
+Other than this change, there have been no material changes in the risk factors from those previously disclosed in our Annual Report.
 You should carefully consider the risks described in our Reports, which could materially affect our business, financial condition or future results.
 The risks described in our Reports are not the only risks we face.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition, and/or operating results.
-If any of the risks actually occur, our business, financial condition, and/or results of operations could be negatively affected.
+If any of the risks actually occur, our business, financial condition, and/or results of operations could be negatively management in our internal control over financial reporting.
+Although we prepare our financial statements in accordance with accounting principles generally accepted in the United States, our internal accounting controls may not meet all standards applicable to companies with publicly traded securities.
+If we fail to implement any required improvements to our disclosure controls and procedures, we may be obligated to report control deficiencies, in which case we could become subject to regulatory sanction or investigation.
+Further, such an outcome could damage investor confidence in the accuracy and reliability of our financial statements.